sanchit0496/RajasthanHackathon4.0/README.md

 Created for Rajasthan Hackathon 4.0
 BEST VIEWED WITH GOOGLE CHROME 75% ZOOM.

-This project involves the use of 'HTML, CSS, JavaScript, AJAX, JSON, BootStrap, Modern Day CSS Grid, Flexbox System and Google Maps and a Live Weather API.
+This project demonstration involves the use of 'HTML, CSS, JavaScript, AJAX, JSON, BootStrap, Modern Day CSS Grid, Flexbox System and Google Maps and a Live Weather API'.

 I have created three files for the project demonstration.
 The first one is named web2.html.
 And this is the home page of the website.